 5 Things I wish I was told before I served a mission

-Studies show that around 60-65% of people learn visually.
-I never connected this.
-I always thought I was different, and most people were auditory learners.
-I have found that when you start teaching someone, it is good to begin with saying “Our desire is to help you learn, and understand what we are teaching about Jesus Christ and His Gospel, how do you normally learn best?”
+A University of Alabama Study found that 65% of people learn visually (link).
+I never connected this, I always thought I was different, and most people were auditory learners.
+I have found that when you start teaching someone, it is good, to begin with saying “Our desire is to help you learn, and understand what we are teaching about Jesus Christ and His Gospel, how do you normally learn best?”

 Right off the bat you know what you need to do, you know if you need to use “hands on” lessons (Tactile learning), or maybe you need to use object lessons or analogies (Visually learning), or if reading right out of the scriptures, and teaching them orally is best (Auditory learning).